 Valuation Survey – This determines the value of the property.
-This is generally for the purpose of the mortgage lender and for HMO’s of 6 bed or less it will usually only take into account the brick and mortar value of a property.
+This is generally for the purpose of the mortgage lender and for HMOs of six bed or less.
+It will usually only take into account the bricks and mortar value of a property.

-Condition Report – As the name indicates, this is a report which outlines the condition of the property.
+Condition Report – As the name indicates, this is a report that outlines the condition of the property.

-Homebuyer Report – This will include a market valuation, advice on defects and recommended repairs and also suggestions of any likely ongoing maintenance requirements.
+Homebuyer Report – This will include a market valuation, advice on defects and recommended repairs and also any likely ongoing maintenance requirements.

-Building or Structural Survey – This survey is not dis-similar to the Homebuyer Report however this one will look into areas which are more difficult to reach.
+Building or Structural Survey – This survey is not dissimilar to the Homebuyer Report.
+However, this one looks into areas that are more difficult to reach.
 This survey type is the most comprehensive survey and is generally used for older or unusually constructed properties.

 If you are purchasing with a mortgage then, yes, this is a requirement.
 If you are purchasing with your own cash funds, then this is your personal decision.
 Your solicitor can advise and make recommendations for the best course of action.